cjbcoombes/Z/README.md

 bar.iVal // Accesses the same value via it's name

 // The following have the same effect.
-One initializes in order, the other using the names of types bar = [-4, 17.2, '*'] bar = [fVal: 17.2, cVal: '*', iVal: -4]
+One initializes in order, the other using the names of types
+// Implicit type is automatically applied.
+For more complex expressions, implicit type 'cascades' until it hits a defined type bar = [-4, 17.2, '*'] bar = [fVal: 17.2, cVal: '*', iVal: -4]